Cooking Sneakers With The Lowest Captcha Rate

 Getting low Captcha rates

 Captcha rates depend on your online identity.
 What is your IP address?
 Are you acting naturally?
-Etc. If you are connecting to a site ten times a second from the same IP, you will get a Captcha or a ban.
+Etc. If you connect to a site ten times a second from the same IP, you will get a Captcha or a ban.

-Bot actions are very fast, which is why many bots like Nike Shoe Bot have different copping modes.
+Bot actions are very fast, which is why many bots like Nike Shoe Bot and Better Nike Bot have different copping modes.
 Remember, humans are a lot slower than bots, so it is better to waste a second on your hundred tasks than to run into bot traps during a release.
 A good bot will go slower and will not give itself away.

-IP addresses are a vital part for cooking sneakers.
+IP addresses are a vital part of cooking sneakers.
 That is why you should only use residential proxies.
 They look like natural users and achieve very low Captcha rates.

 Will proxies solve all your Captcha problems?